 High-quality products and services might leave your customers satisfied after your first encounter.
 However, if subsequent purchases leave a nasty taste in their mouths, you’ll lose countless dollars in future revenue.
-Many of the businesses I work with focus on getting it right the first time.
+Many of the businesses I work with a focus on getting it right the first time.
 That’s not a bad idea, but I encourage you to think more about consistent quality than a slam-dunk first impression.
-Maintaining a consistency takes work, here are four strategies to ensure consistent quality in your small business.
+Maintaining consistency takes work, here are four strategies to ensure consistent quality in your small business.

 1. Fine-Tune Your Supply Chain

 From sourcing materials and manufacturing goods to arranging shipping and maintaining inventory, your supply chain impacts every facet of your business.
 Let one ball drop, and the rest come crashing down.

 Find reputable partners so your supply chain doesn’t hit any inconvenient snags.
 You don’t want your customers to try a product, then return to buy it again only to find that the shelf has been empty for a week.
 Worse, you’d hate to hear from your customers that substandard materials have reduced product quality.